-The Canaan dog is a medium-sized dog bred in what is now modern Israel to be a watchdog and herder.
+The Canaan dog breed is a medium-sized dog bred in what is now modern Israel to be a watchdog and herder.
 They are known for being loyal to their owners and very smart.
 They are well alert dogs and are cautious around unfamiliar people and animals.
 Once one trusts you, they show their better qualities as affectionate and playful dogs.

 The Canaan dog breed is known for being fairly energetic, but usually using that energy intelligently.
 Even with that energy, they are calm and precise in their actions.
 This is expressed in their athletic and agile movements.
 The breed’s more natural energy creates a canine companion that keeps your company and is not a nuisance at the same time.
 Like most dogs, they are happiest when they work off excess energy through exercise or play.

 The Canaan’s caring personality and their obedient nature make them a reliable and affectionate companion.
 That is, so long as the owner presents himself as an authoritative figure.
 This breed functions with a pack mentality that makes them suitable for families so long as they aren't taking the lead.
 If a dog believes it is the head of the household, it will be stubborn when it comes to paying attention to any of its owner’s commands.

 The Canaan dog breed can happily live with families with children.
 Their less intense personalities make them relaxing, mature company.
 They are distrustful of strangers, however, so it's not ideal for there to be a lot of different people coming and going.
 It’s important to monitor these dogs around small children, as they may injure the dog accidently and make them bite.